What is Peroneal Tendinopathy?

 Diagnosis

-One simple way to establish what stage of healing the tibialis posterior tendon is in, and provide diagnosis confirmation is using ultrasound scans.
+One simple way to establish what stage of healing the peroneal tendons are in and provide diagnosis confirmation is via a diagnostic ultrasound scan.
 Take a look here for more information on our specialist diagnostic ultrasound service.

-To book an appointment please click here.
+If you’re suffering with foot or any pain, follow this link to book an appointment with one of our experienced team members.
 For any further information please call us on 0114 267 8181 or email [email protected].